 As an industry-leader in space planning and visualisation one of our key products is Catalyst, an automatic bathroom layout design tool.
 Using machine learning it guides a customer to plan their perfect room helping reduce the friction that occurs during the design process.
 Just like a real-life designer, we get to know the customer and combine their room dimensions, budget, tastes and needs to recommend specific products, the layout of which is automatically optimised to meet regulations and good layout guidelines.

-This, the first of two blog posts about Catalyst, will outline the rules and regulations we consider when designing a customer’s bathroom.
-Part 2 will give a technical overview of the automatic design process.
+This blog post will outline the rules and regulations we consider when designing a customer’s bathroom.

 So what does Catalyst actually do?

 Catalyst uses design rules to automatically generate a layout for a given room.
 To do so it requires:

 A description of the room.
 This includes the placement of the walls, doors and windows.